bitsnbytez/zombieDefense/README.md

 This creates an interesting swarm affect after a wide area kill by an air strike.

 Towers - target zombies within view radius.
 Can shoot over barricades.
 Can be upgraded to add hit points and a larger scan area.

 Mortar towers - target zombies within view radius.
 Cannot shoot over barricades.
 Can be upgraded to add hit points and a larger scan area.
 Explosions can damage barricades, towers, and mother brain.

-NOTE: Towers loose health as they fire and must be healed up again.
+NOTE: Towers and mortar towers loose health as they fire and must be healed up again.

 Mines - Explode when touched by a zombie.
 Cannot be upgraded.
 Can damage barricades, towers, and mother brain.

 Barricades - Take damage from zombies.
 Used to block access to protected items.
 Can be upgraded.

 Air strikes - Scatter bombs a selected area.
 Cannot be upgraded.
 Can damage barricades, towers, and mother brain.

 Requirements: